C. ANTHONY HUNT, PH.D.

 He has served on numerous boards of directors/governors including those of Wesley Theological Seminary, the Ecumenical Institute of Theology, Court Appointed Special Advocates (CASA) of Harford County, MD, the Board of Child Care of the United Methodist Church, the Patterson Memorial Association of Baltimore, and the General Commission on Religion and Race of the United Methodist Church.
 He has also served as an appointed member of the Maryland Governor's Commission on Judicial Nominations (1996-2000) and the Harford County (MD) Advisory Commission on Mental Health and Addiction (1995-1998).
 After 12 years of service as a member of Wesley Seminary's Board of Governors, Dr. Hunt was honored in 2012 by being elected as a Governor, emeritus.

-In the United Methodist Church, he is a member of the Board of Ordained Ministry of the Baltimore-Washington Conference and currently serves as the Board Chair.
+In the United Methodist Church, he is a member of the Board of Ordained Ministry of the Baltimore-Washington Conference and since 2016 has served as the Board Chair.
 He has previously been a member of the Conference Commission on Finance and Administration, Board of Congregational Life, and Commission on Religion and Race, among others.
 He has served as a faculty member for UMC New DS/CCD training (Multiculturalism) in Lake Junalaska, NC, and has been elected to both the Northeastern Jurisdictional and General Conferences of the United Methodist Church (these are the church's highest legislative bodies).
 Most recently, he has served as a member of the Baltimore County Executive's Clergy Roundtable on Public Safety (2015-present), and in 2017 he was the recipient of the distinguished Faith Leaders of Baltimore Award from the Alpha Phi Alpha Fraternity, Inc., Delta Lambda Chapter.